Achievable logoAchievable logo

 Makes any recommendations or otherwise renders advice regarding securities

-This one should be fairly self-explanatory.
-Most registered IARs provide some form of investment advice on securities as a part of their job.
-Investment advice could be as simple as recommending a single security for purchase or sale, or as far as creating a holistic financial plan for a client.
+This is the most straightforward category.
+Many IARs provide investment advice as part of their job.
+That advice might be as simple as recommending one security to buy or sell, or as broad as building a complete financial plan.

 Manages accounts or portfolios of clients

-IARs can provide touch-and-go guidance to their clients, or they can take a more proactive approach.
-Investors that don’t have the time, patience, or knowledge necessary to invest their money often hire professionals to do it for them.
-In many cases, management of a client’s portfolio is performed in discretionary accounts, which allows IARs to make investment decisions on behalf of their clients without their explicit approval before each trade.
-Of course, a power of attorney (a document that provides legal authority to a third party to act on behalf of another individual) must be obtained.
+In many cases, portfolio management happens through discretionary accounts, which allow IARs to make investment decisions for clients without getting explicit approval before each trade.
+To do this, the client must grant authority, typically through a power of attorney (a document that gives legal authority to a third party to act on behalf of another individual).

 Determines which recommendation or advice regarding securities should be given